JohannesValoy/Group1-project-network-2022/REPORT.md

 # IDATA2304 Temperature Logger

-This is a school project in the course IDATA2304 Computer networks.
+This is a school project in the course IDATA2304 Computer Networks for the students within the computer engineering course 2022 on NTNU.
+The project is part of our evaluation within the course with a 40% weight on out grades.

 ## Abstract

+Temperature is something that effects us everyday.

 This is the shortest version of your project's description.
 Think of a busy person who has 1 minute to get familiar with what this is about.
 The abstract